hunterglaine/bookworm-v2/README.md

     (env) $ python3 seed_database.py

-Start the server:
+Start the Flask server from the root directory:

-    (env) $ python3 server.py
+    (env) $ python3 ./backend/api.py

+In a separate terminal, start the React server:

+    npm start

-Now, head to `http://localhost:5000/` to start curating your bookshelf and attending book clubs!
+A window should open up at `http://localhost:3001/` so you can start curating your bookshelf and attending book clubs!

 Contact
 ------
-If you want to contact me you can reach me at hunterglaine@gmail.com.
+If you want to contact me, you can reach me at hunterglaine@gmail.com.

 ## Happy Reading! 📚